Jan 8, 2013

 DUST-BATHING AREAS

 When I was a new chicken-keeper, my chickens were confined to the run, which consisted of clay-laden earth that was much too dense for an enjoyable dust bath.
-I had read different suggestions for concocting dust baths that ran the gamut from sand to fireplace ash, road debris, peat moss, food grade diatomaceous earth and garden powder.
-I opted for plain, unadulterated, construction grade sand.
-The truth is: river sand or construction grade sand perform all of the functions chickens require, including parasite deterrence, there is no need for additives.
-The floor of my chicken runs are now at least a foot of sand and they dust-bathe in any number of locations from the run to the mulch beds.
+I had read different suggestions for concocting dust baths that ran the gamut from sand to fireplace ash, road debris, food grade diatomaceous earth and garden powder, but none of those additives are necessary and some are dangerous.
+Wood ash becomes lye when wet.
+Road debris often contains salt and petroleum products and food grade diatomaceous earth is a hazard in a variety of ways to chicken health and human health. (read about them here) I recommend plain construction grade sand or clean, dry dirt from the chicken yard.
+The truth is: dirt or sand perform all of the functions chickens require of a dust bath- there is no need for additives.
+I use sand on the floor of my chicken runs and for litter in all of my coops and the chickens dust-bathe in all seasons and weather conditions.

 My baby Polish Crested chickens, enjoying a nice, mulch dust bath.